 Some car insurance companies will allow you to insure a car you don’t own; however, you must still insure it for the right reasons.

-For instance, you may find an insurer that will allow you to insure a car you don’t own if someone (parent, friend, etc.) is loaning you their car on a long-term basis and you want to be responsible for the insurance on it.
+For instance, you may find an insurer allowing you to insure a car you don’t own if someone (parent, friend, etc.) is loaning you their vehicle long-term and you want to be responsible for its insurance.

 Even when this is allowed, the car owner must be listed on the policy.
-This way if there were a payout, the car owner (who would be the one hurt economically) would be included in the claim settlement.
+If there were a payout, the car owner (who would be the one hurt economically) would be included in the claim settlement.

-What an insurer doesn’t want is for you to insure a car in your name to obtain cheaper insurance rates for the actual car owner, who is also the primary driver of the vehicle.
+An insurer doesn’t want you to insure a car in your name to obtain cheaper insurance rates for the actual car owner, who is the vehicle’s primary driver.

 For example, purchasing insurance under your name for your sister’s car — because you’re able to get much lower car insurance rates due to your good credit and excellent driving record — would be considered misrepresentation, a form of insurance fraud.

-Car insurance rates are calculated based on the risk posed by the drivers of the vehicle.
+Car insurance rates are calculated based on the risk posed by the vehicle’s drivers.
 The risk is determined based on the information given to the car insurance company about who owns the car, who drives it, the annual mileage and other important rating factors.

 Fraud penalties vary by state, but in many states (including New Jersey, where you live) it can lead to harsh fines and possible jail time.
 The insurer will normally cancel your policy and leave you to look for new coverage, now with a cancellation on your record.